Async operations

 - If an async executor function throws an error, the error will be lost and won't cause the newly-constructed

-, this is usually a sign that it is not actually necessary to use thenew Promise
+await, this is usually a sign that it is not actually necessary to use thenew Promiseconstructor, or the scope of thenew Promiseconstructor can be reduced.

 no-promise-executor-return